 Table of Contents

-Illinois’ Supportive Living Program provides financial assistance to state residents to help pay for the cost of assisted living.
-The term “Supportive Living” in the program’s title applies broadly and includes assisted living, board and care homes and recently, residential memory care (for persons with Alzheimer’s or dementia).
+The Illinois Supportive Living Program provides financial assistance to state residents to help pay for the cost of care services in assisted living.
+The term “Supportive Living” in the program’s title applies broadly and includes assisted living, board and care homes, and recently, residential memory care (for persons with Alzheimer’s Disease or related dementias).
 Program participants must be qualified for nursing home care and choose to receive that care in an assisted living environment.
-The residence provides all the individual's personal care needs and but does not pay for room and board costs.
-Individuals are permitted to retain approximately $90 per month as a personal needs allowance.
+The residence provides all the individual's personal care needs, but does not pay for room and board costs.
+Individuals are permitted to retain $90 / month as a personal needs allowance.

 The Supportive Living Program is an Illinois Medicaid program.
 To avoid confusion, it is worth mentioning that the program is formally referred to as the 1915c Home and Community-Based Services (HCBS) Supportive Living Program waiver.

-One must meet the age, financial and functional requirements in order to receive the benefits.
+One must meet the age, financial, and functional requirements in order to receive the benefits.
 For elderly applicants, it should be noted that the following guidelines are not comprehensive, but a good guide.
 To qualify for this waiver, the applicant must be at least 65 years of age and an Illinois resident.
-If younger than 65, they must be declared disabled by the Social Security Administration.
-In addition, they must be assessed and found needing of nursing home level care.
+If younger than 65, but at least 22 years of age, they must be declared physically disabled by the Social Security Administration.
+In addition, they must be assessed and found in need of nursing home level care.
 Finally, they must be financially qualified for Medicaid, which, in Illinois, is also referred to as the Medical Assistance Program.

 The Medicaid asset limit for a single applicant is $2,000.
 For a married couple, the limit is $3,000, except if one spouse is applying for Medicaid and the other is not.
-In 2017, in this split-spouse situation, the non-applicant can retain up to $109,560 in assets.
+In 2018, in this split-spouse situation, the non-applicant can retain up to $109,560 in assets.
+(This is referred to as the Community Spouse Resource Allowance).
 Certain assets and property are exempt from the Medicaid accounting of net worth, including the home, a car, and personal property such as furniture and jewelry.
-Note that the home is only considered an exempt asset if the homeowner lives in the home and the value of their home equity does not exceed $560,000.
+Note, the home is only considered an exempt asset if the homeowner (or their spouse) lives in the home and the home equity value does not exceed $572,000.

 Options for Individuals Exceeding the Limits

 For individuals whose income or assets exceed the limits, there are two options that can help them qualify for Medicaid.
 Illinois offers Medically Needy Medicaid, which is for persons with very high medical expenses.
-This program looks at both their medical expenses and their income.
+This program looks at both an applicants medical expenses and their income.
+With this pathway to eligibility, one’s health care premiums and medical expenses can be deducted from their income, effectively lowering their countable income.
 If it is determined they cannot afford their care requirements, then they will qualify for some Medicaid assistance.

 Another option is to work with a Medicaid planning professional to re-structure one's assets and income so that one meets the eligibility requirements.
 Assets over the limit can be converted from "countable assets" to "exempt assets."
 This option has the additional benefit of helping families maintain some of their financial resources for future generations.
 Find assistance applying for Medicaid.